-Values:
+Christian Values:

-- Windows Mirrors Doors Learning Wall: this strategy is used to support children as they move through the developmental process of learning about, reflecting on and responding to a value. - Growing Values Display: During lunchtimes or other times during the day, when an adult notices a child displaying any of the school values, their name will be added to the petals around the flowers on the display in the hall. - Valerie Values: Each week, a child will be nominated by his/her peers to receive the 'Valerie Values' prize, which is to look after Valerie (teddy bear) for the week.
-This is publically recognised in celebration worship each week, where parents, staff and children can celebrate together.
+Valerie Values: Each week, a child will be nominated by his/her peers to receive the 'Valerie Values' prize, which is to look after Valerie (teddy bear) for the week.
+This is publicly recognised in celebration worship each week, where parents, staff and children can celebrate together.